 There’s Something About Mary is a film that dares to be nasty – much of the humour wanders into bad taste and there are a good many jokes that centre around cripples, people in wheelchairs and the intellectually handicapped.
 Unlike many films that set out to be bad taste – the Troma films for example – the Farrelly Brothers succeed.
 A number of scenes are conducted with an faultlessly black brilliance – the opening scene where Ben Stiller catches himself in his zipper keeps building and building until it is positively hysterical.
 A number of other scenes – Kevin Dillon’s attempts to give CPR to Lin Shaye’s dog; the missing wad of masturbated semen as Ben Stiller is about to go out on his date with Cameron Diaz – are destined to go down as classic comedic moments.
 Some scenes like the double misinterpretation that takes place as the police interrogate Ben Stiller suspected of being a psychopath and the answers he gives, thinking they are talking about him picking up a hitch-hiker, are conducted with an immensely adroit comedic dexterity.
 The plot is remarkably well written for a comedy, contorting and twisting in a series of artful leaps.
 A comedic classic.

-The Farrelly brothers have gone onto a variety of other films, including Me, Myself & Irene (2000), Stuck on You (2004), Fever Pitch (2005), The Heartbreak Kid (2007), Hall Pass (2011) and The Three Stooges (2012), although none of their subsequent films achieved the cult success or acclaim that There’s Something About Mary did.
+The Farrelly brothers have gone onto a variety of other films, including Me, Myself & Irene (2000), Stuck on You (2004), Fever Pitch (2005), The Heartbreak Kid (2007), Hall Pass (2011) and The Three Stooges (2012), although none of their subsequent films achieved the cult success or acclaim that There’s Something About Mary did until Peter had a breakout success with the Academy Award-winning Green Book (2018).
 Their other films of genre interest are Osmosis Jones (2001), a partly animated film about the talking germs inside a man’s body, and Shallow Hal (2001) wherein a man is hypnotised and starts to see ugly girls as beautiful.
 Peter Farrelly on his own produced and directed several segments of the comedy anthology Movie 43 (2013).

 (No. 2 on the SF, Horror & Fantasy Box-Office Top 10 of 1998 list).